|

 made him the youngest to have reached this position in Europe

 after Napoleon Bonaparte.
-His social life was so conservative in
+His social life was so conservative

-comparison to his fellow officers and ladies seemed to be of little
+in comparison to his fellow officers and ladies seemed to be of little

 interest until he met Carmen Polo who he married in 1923.
 He

-appeared as a devoted military man with discipline at the top of
+appeared as a devoted military man with discipline at the top of his

-of honour and integrity.
+honour and integrity.

 At the outbreak of the revolt it seemed to be the answer for both